mojibake-dev/whois-status-alert/README.md

 This project is a script to periodically check a domain's status.

-There is a domain I would like, however it currently has the following bizarre statuses.
+There is a domain I would like, however it currently has the following uncommon statuses.

 '''
   Domain Status: DeleteProhibited